Builderb0y/AutoCodec/README.md

 				this.addFactoryAfter(LookupDecoderFactory.class, new MySpecialDecoderFactory());
 				this.addFactoryBefore(RecordDecoder.Factory.INSTANCE, new MyOtherDecoderFactory());
 			}
+		};
 	}
-	}
 };
 ```

 # How it works under the hood

 When customizing AutoCodec to fit the types you need to (de)serialize, it helps to know how AutoCodec is internally structured.
-AutoCodec divides the work of encoding and decoding into 5 tasks:
+AutoCodec divides the work of encoding and decoding into 6 tasks:
+* Coding means encoding or decoding, or both, depending on context.
+A Coder can perform encoding and decoding operations.
 * Encoding is the process of taking a java object and converting it to data in some way.
 * Decoding is the process of taking some data and converting it to a java object in some way.
 * Constructing is the process of creating a java object without any data.
 * Imprinting is the process of taking a java object and some data, and applying that data to that object in some way.
 * Verifying is the process of ensuring that a java object meets some criteria.
 For example, ensuring that it is not null.

-Decoding is sometimes broken down into constructing and imprinting, and decoding almost always includes a verification step at the end.
-Encoding is not broken down into smaller tasks.
+Coding is sometimes broken down into encoding and decoding, meaning that some coders delegate to an encoder/decoder pair.
+Other coder implementations can handle encoding/decoding on their own, without delegating to anything.
+Likewise, decoding is sometimes broken down into constructing and imprinting.
+Coding almost always includes a verification step at the end.
+Encoding, constructing, imprinting, and verifying are not broken down into smaller tasks.

 ![A flowchart is worth a thousand words](https://github.com/Builderb0y/AutoCodec/blob/master/Handler%20chain.png)